 It was announced earlier in the year, along with the new Samsung S10 at Samsung Unpacked.
 After spending some time with the new smartwatch, we can safely say Samsung has delivered a stylish entry-level smartwatch that should also appeal to a broader audience.

 It's the redesign which is key to the success of the Galaxy Watch Active, as despite this new smartwatch packing some neat new features, the fact that it looks sleeker and more sophisticated will no-doubt be the foremost decider in whether potential adopters pull the trigger.

 - Samsung Galaxy Watch Active vs Samsung Galaxy Watch: which should you buy?

 - The best smartwatch: T3's guide to the best intelligent timepieces

 - Apple Watch Series 4 review

-Samsung Galaxy Watch Active review: price and release date
+Samsung Galaxy Watch Active review: price

 The Samsung Galaxy Watch Active price will, for long standing fans of the series, come as a pleasant surprise, as it starts cheaper than the Samsung Galaxy Watch did at launch.